-A History of SABRE Airline Software A History of SABRE Airline Software A History of SABRE Airline Software
+A History of SABRE Airline Software

 The trajectory of air travel changed after a chance meeting between the president of American Airlines, and an IBM salesman — on an American flight.